peterpee/TK_Harjoitus_Flask_Postgre/README.md

 # TK_Harjoitus_Flask_PostgreSQL

 > **Recipe App to create, view and delete recipes and rate them.
-Ingredients and instructions may be added. **
+Ingredients and instructions may be viewed and added.
-> **Authentication to register as user with password, login and logout.**
+> Authentication to register as user with password, login and logout.**

 **Table of contents:**